 We believe that the key to success with all learners is quality first teaching (QFT - see footnote ii for details).
-This is promoted through a wide range of bespoke professional development from specialist teachers (maths specialists, teacher coach, involvement with national programs - eg: Subject Knowledge Enhancement via NCETM).
+This is promoted through a wide range of bespoke professional development from specialist teachers (maths specialists, teacher coach).

 Objectives are taken from the relevant year band overview and medium term plans.
 These objectives enable progression in learning towards National Curriculum level descriptors.
-One of the DfE recommended textbooks, Maths-No Problem! is used to support teacher planning and provide a coherent learning journey.

-Teachers crafting lessons together is an important aspect of CPD within the school (half a day per week 'PPA' time is a contribution toward this), the school leadership team and a team of maths specialist teachers (from across the MAT) are available to support maths planning.
-Open lessons and lesson study are established features of CPD across the MAT, which provides teachers with regular opportunities to observe/team teach maths lessons alongside each other and maths specialist teachers.
-Detailed medium term plans are provided by the maths leader which aligns with textbooks and resources from the NCETM.
+Teachers crafting lessons together is an important aspect of CPD within the school (half a day per week 'PPA' time is a contribution toward this), an Assistant Head Teacher is attached to each year group to provide guidance and a team of maths specialist teachers are available for further support.
+Teachers regularly have opportunities to observe/team teach alongside each other and one of our maths specialist teachers.
+Detailed medium term plans are provided, along with textbooks based on Singapore style of maths teaching and resources from the NCETM.
 There is a range of resources available to support maths specific subject and pedagogical knowledge development for all staff.

-Lessons are crafted collaboratively for each year group and flipcharts for the IWB are the plans.
-These are saved in the planning folder on the school computer system, easily accessible to all in order to encourage the sharing of ideas.
+Lessons are crafted collaboratively and flipcharts for the IWB are the plans.
+These are saved in the planning folder on the school computer system.